What is taxi insurance?

 Taxi Insurance FAQs

-How much does insurance cost for a taxi driver?
+How much does taxi insurance cost?

-How many taxis are required for fleet insurance?
+How many taxis does fleet insurance require?

 Do I need public liability insurance?